I was so glad to see that nearly everyone was excited about the changes

 6. Anything else you would like us to know about you?

 I joined my first bee last summer and have been part of my local Modern Quilters Guild since it began, and I’d recommend either of those experiences to anyone who wants to grow in their art.
 I’ve been pushed out of my comfort zone to try things I’d never considered, and I’ve realized first that I have a voice as an artist, and second that that voice is particular, strong, lovely, and enchanting.

-Thanks for sharing Mary!
+!
 I love your tip – I enjoy my sewing time so much more when I set my perfectionist side, aside and just finish my project!

 Blessings to each of you this Easter weekend ~